terrorizer1980/senzing-environment/docs/tutorial.md

        Copy and paste the printed `export` statement into the host terminal.

-1. Add Docker support to the project directory.
+1. Add Docker support to the Senzing project directory.
    Example:

     ```console